 This implies that there is a new way to acquire and consume software.
 It is now purchased online and delivered through the Internet.
 Often discussions regarding the Cloud are limited to where the hardware physically is located.
 But this is only a fraction of the Cloud paradigm.
 We will take a deeper look at what the Cloud is really made of.

 The different service models are the key elements of Cloud.
-The service models consist of Software-, Platform- and Infrastructure-as-a-Service, and you can read more on this here.
+The service models consist of Software-, Platform- and Infrastructure-as-a-Service.
 The most well-known model is Software-as-a-Service.
 This implies that we are moving away from traditional products and now deliver value through services.
 For the customer this means that you can now focus on your business processes, rather than acquisition and operation of infrastructure, time consuming upgrades and installations, and inflexible pricing models.
-To get more insight on how products can be turned into services you may read this article.

 The deployment model is all about where the software is actually running.
 There are many different types of deployment models and we will explore the most common models.

 The most common and well-known deployment model is Public Cloud.
 A Public Cloud is a huge data centre that offers the same services to all its users.
 The services are accessible for everyone and much used by the consumer segment.
 Examples of public services are Facebook, Google and LinkedIn.
 For consumers, Public Cloud offerings are usually free of charge, for professionals there is usually a per-per-use (or user) pricing model.
 The Public Cloud is always hosted by a professional Cloud supplier.

 The other commonly used deployment model is Private Clouds.
 In general an internally hosted data centre is regarded as a Private Cloud if we add virtualization, automation and scalability.
 A professional Cloud vendor may also a Private Cloud to their customers by supporting a separate hardware environment in the data centre.